-4.41.5 Section 349 of the Act requires us to publish a Statement of Principles (or policy) that we will apply when exercising our various functions under the Act.
-This Statement of Principles fulfils that statutory requirement and details throughout the
+1.5 Section 349 of the Act requires us the Licensing Authority to publish a Statement of Principles (or policy) that we will apply when exercising our various functions under the Act.
+This Statement of Principles fulfils that statutory requirement and details throughout the document the Council's general approach to the making of licensing decisions.